Southern California wildfires trigger mass destruction, hurting families, economy

 Thousands of people in Southern California were forced to evacuate as wind-whipped wildfires continued to blaze across Ventura County.

-Officials said that the so-called “Thomas Fire,” which started Monday about 60 miles northwest of downtown Los Angeles, has now caused at least 50,000 people to evacuate, destroyed at least 150 structures and has scorched roughly 96,000 acres so far.
-At least 15,000 additional structures are threatened by the wildfire as well, according to officials.
+Officials said that the so-called “Thomas Fire,” which started Monday about 60 miles northwest of downtown Los Angeles, has now caused at least 50,000 people to evacuate, destroyed at least 150 structures and has scorched roughly 132,000 acres so far.
+About 15,000 additional structures are threatened by the wildfire as well, according to officials.

 No fatalities have been confirmed yet, Ventura County Fire Chief Mark Lorenzen said Tuesday.
 One unnamed firefighter has reportedly been injured and three others were burned, the Los Angeles Times reported.